weisJ/jsvg/README.md

 All are exposed through the `SVGRenderingHints`class.

+### Animations

+The current support for animations is limited and in an experimental state.
+Only basic timing mechanisms and interpolation methods are supported.
+Moreover most animatable properties aren't yet supported.
+Please beware that the API for animations is subject to change.

+Animations can be controlled on a per frame basis by supplying an `AnimationState` to `SVGDocument#renderWithPlatform`.
+In particular this means that animations need to be driven by the user code.
+See below for examples on how to do this.

 ## Supported features

 For supported elements most of the attributes which apply to them are implemented.